facebookresearch/CPA/README.md

 ## Usage

-As a first step, download the contents of `datasets/` and `pretrained_models/` from [this tarball](https://dl.fbaipublicfiles.com/dlp/cpa_binaries.tar).

 To learn how to use this repository, check [`./notebooks/demo.ipynb`](notebooks/demo.ipynb), and the following scripts:

 * [`./scripts/run_one_epoch.sh`](scripts/run_one_epoch.sh) runs one epoch for all datasets.
 * [`./scripts/run_sweeps.sh`](scripts/run_sweeps.sh) runs all sweeps.
 * [`./scripts/run_collect_results.sh`](scripts/run_collect_results.sh), given a sweep, runs model-selection and prints results.

+* Note that hyperparameters in the `demo.ipynb` are not default and will not work work for new datasets.
+Please make sure to run `run_sweeps.sh` for your new dataset to find best hyperparameters.

 ## Examples and Reproducibility
 All the examples and the reproducbility notebooks for the plots in the paper could be found in the [`notebooks/`](notebooks/) folder.